 Cardiovascular Medicine Fellowship

 The mission of the USC Cardiovascular Medicine Fellowship Program is to educate fellows in the comprehensive assessment and management of patients with cardiovascular disease processes for subsequent careers in academic or community-based practice.
 The Cardiovascular Medicine Fellowship Program is a multifaceted, multidisciplinary and comprehensive program providing training in all areas of Cardiovascular Medicine.
-The program is an ACGME-accredited three-year program with exceptionally rich training in both clinical and didactic cardiovascular medicine and a wide array of clinical and basic science research opportunities.

 - A rich, comprehensive clinical experience combining training at the Los Angeles County+USC Medical Center, one of the largest medical centers in the country, and at Keck Hospital of USC, a tertiary-care academic university hospital.
 Both facilities are located on the same physical campus as the Keck School of Medicine of USC.